thisch/netgen-mesher/README.md

 Since the git repository is created from the original subversion repository using git filter-branch, fast-forwarding of the individual branches might not work all the time.
-In comparison to the svn repo the ng4.pdf file has been removed in order to reduce the size of the repository.
+In comparison to the svn repo several mistakenly committed auto-generated autotools scripts have been removed in order to reduce the size of the repository.
 The file can be reproduced from the source file which is still included in the repository.

 The shell script convert.sh and the authors file for converting the subversion repository is located together with this README file in the